Code-Institute-Submissions/holiday-website-milestone-2/README.md

 * [Lonely Planet](https://www.lonelyplanet.com/asia) This is where I got the text for the information on asia america to use in the destinations page.

 ## Media
-* All images on the web page are from taken from Google
+* All images on the web page are taken from Google

 ## Acknowledgements
 * My mentor [Reuben Ferrante](https://github.com/arex18), he really helped me out when needed on this project and his advice helped me to construct the site to what it is.